 As a Communication and Psychology double major, I undertook a number of multidisciplinary research projects during my undergraduate years, through which my keen interest in the dynamic interactions between the human brain and mediated messages has been promoted step by step.
 However, through my professional and lab experiences, I realized that, without strategic use of data, any attempt to understand this complex topic is in vain.
 I am therefore prompted to pursue a Master’s of Arts degree in Quantitative Methods in the Social Sciences (QMSS) at Columbia University, with an experiments focus, to equip myself with knowledge and skill sets necessary for exploration at the intersection of communication, technology and neuroscience.

-During my internship at Tencent Online Media Group in 2017, I leveraged my writing skills to produce news stories for the Global News Channel.
-As a news writer, the most challenging parts are processing large amounts of information at a high speed while identifying and catering to user preferences.
-I paid close attention to user responses to my news articles including their comments and page views, which led to my discovery that Tencent users were into articles with visual aids and historical anecdotes.
+During my internship at Tencent Online Media Group in 2017, as a news writer, I was responsible to produce news stories for the Global News Channel.
+The most challenging part is selecting the topic among large amounts of information catering to user preferences in a daily basis.
+To tackle with this challenge, I paid close attention to user responses including their comments and page views, which led to my discovery that Tencent users were into articles with visual aids and historical anecdotes.
 I shared my observations with my colleagues and improved my articles accordingly, which increased the number of reads by over fifty times.
-I was impressed by the power of understanding human decisions in order to increase product or service effectiveness, and started to wonder how this process could be automated through machine learning algorithms.
+I was impressed by the power of digital trace data for understanding customer preference to increase product or service effectiveness, and started to interested in collecting and analyzing those digital trace data in an automated fashion through the application of web service and machine learning algorithms.

-Triggered by my internship experience, I desired to acquire more knowledge about data science.
-During XXX, I found the opportunity to work as a research assistant at the Media Neuroscience Lab at UCSB, where I had my first exposure to rigorous scientific experiments involving data analytics.
-I mainly worked on two ongoing projects, one of them was a Functional magnetic resonance imaging (fMRI) study aimed at investigating brain networks underlying cognitive and perceptual processing during video game play, and the other focused on developing a narrative analysis system so as to examine the dynamics between moral domains in mediated narratives and audience response.
-In the process, I learned how to set up fMRI, run participants at the computer lab, and code categories of moral information in news data using Excel.
+Realized the importance of data analytics in my internship experience, I began to develop data analysis skills as a research assistant at the Media Neuroscience Lab at the University of California, Santa Barbara (UCSB).
+I mainly worked on two ongoing projects, one of them was a functional Magnetic Resonance Imaging (fMRI) study aimed at investigating brain networks underlying cognitive and perceptual processing during video game play, and the other focused on developing a narrative analysis system so as to examine the dynamics between moral domains in mediated narratives and audience response.
+In these two projects, I assisted the researchers to set up fMRI, run participants at the computer lab, and code categories of moral information in news data using Excel.
 Most importantly, I gained valuable insights into how automated computational methods and hand coding could be used for content analysis of news articles, as well as how neuroimaging technology could be harnessed to enrich mass communication research from a neurophysiological perspective.